How can I resolve ERROR 1227 when importing data into an Amazon RDS MySQL DB instance that has automated backups enabled?

 - Choose Edit parameters, and change the Values for log_bin_trust_function_creators to 1.

-Note: Be sure that the same parameter group is attached to the target instance that is experiencing the error.
+Note: Be sure that you have attached the same parameter group to the target DB instance that is experiencing the error.

 - Choose Save changes.